Is UPS or USPS Cheaper? 2026 Cost & Speed Comparison

 5. Which is faster, UPS Ground or USPS Ground Advantage?

 Their speeds are very similar, with stated delivery times of 1 to 5 business days for UPS Ground and 2 to 5 for USPS Ground Advantage.
-In practice, delivery time can depend heavily on the specific route.
+In practice, delivery time depends heavily on the specific route and zone distance.

 6. Do USPS Flat Rate boxes actually save money?

-Yes, USPS Flat Rate boxes can save you a lot of money, particularly when you are shipping small, heavy items over a long distance.
+Yes, USPS Flat Rate boxes can save a lot of money, particularly when shipping small, heavy items over a long distance.
 Since the price is the same regardless of weight (up to 70 lbs) or destination, it often beats weight based pricing for dense goods.
+They also eliminate the dimensional weight calculation entirely.